MintyLemonJuice/VirusTool/README.md

 Congrats!
 You made your first virus, have fun with this.

-ps: if you ran the example virus, just turn off your pc and turn it back on.
+ps: if you ran the example virus and want it to stop, just turn off your pc and turn it back on.